danpacho/next-your-home/scripts/README.md

 2. **`generateSitemap`**

-    - Extract blog post information to create a processed `sitemap.xml`
+    - Extract blog post information to generate a processed `sitemap.xml`

 3. All scripts are written as `typescript` that can work on the `NodeJs`